ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ### Throttling informations in responses

-The client is allowed to make 99 more requests in the next 50 seconds.
+The client exhausted its request-quota for the next 50 seconds.
 The `time-window` is communicated out-of-bound or inferred by the header values.

 ~~~